To Toll or Not to Toll: Weighing the Tradeoffs

 - Traffic diversions can be looked at positively and negatively.
 By nature, tolls will cause some drivers to take alternate routes or not make trips at all.
 Alternate routes may add time to a traveler’s trip.
 Communities with popular alternative routes may also see increased car and truck traffic, which could raise concerns.
 For some agencies traffic diversions are not necessarily bad, though.
 They can be an objective; the aim of congestion-priced tolls, for example, is to encourage travel during less congested times or on other routes.

 Other Considerations to Make

 - Equity issues must be evaluated.
 Equity debates tend to center around geography and income.
 The question is, are those most likely to be tolled at a disadvantage due to their proximity as well as their socio-economic status?
-The case studies analyzed by Davis and Patel revealed that some agencies resolve this issue by offering discount programs for frequent users or residents of certain regions or states.
+The case studies analyzed by Patel revealed that some agencies resolve this issue by offering discount programs for frequent users or residents of certain regions or states.

 - Not all drivers are familiar with how to pay tolls.
 Education should not be undersold when planning a tolling project, especially in regions without existing toll facilities.
 Public outreach and ongoing customer service will add costs and take patience when educating drivers about the billing process and how AET systems function.

 According to our experts, there is no one-size-fits-all approach to evaluating these tradeoffs, as agencies across the country have implemented the tolling of untolled roads with varying project characteristics.
 With increasing fuel efficiency and electric vehicle adoption, it is important to maintain the long view with tolling.
 In the era of plateauing fuel tax funding, tolling may offer a solution to accelerate critical infrastructure improvements and mega projects.